nwaniek/qt5-node-editor/README.rst

 How to build
 ------------

-You need cmake (>= 2.8.8 should work), and a recent C++ compiler.
+You need cmake (>= 2.8.8), and a recent C++ compiler.
 For an out-of-directory build (recommended), create a build folder, and call cmake/make in there:

         $ mkdir build
         $ cd build